sathyalog/ng4-playground/README.md

 ## class binding
 Change classnames of your element on conditions and apply related class properties dynamically.
 Check this related commit.

+## service
+ng g service data
+see dataservice.ts file and this related commit.